 If finding authentic pieces proves too challenging -- or you perish the thought of sacrificing modern convenience -- consider purchasing modern appliances that have a distinctly retro look.
 KitchenAid stand mixers, for instance, are known for having a classic look, and because of that the company produces them in several retro colors.
 Some companies specialize in creating appliances that look retro.
 The Big Chill is a good example of a company that sells new refrigerators, stoves and dishwashers with a completely retro look, and some ware even comes in retro colors like turquoise and buttercup yellow.

-For lots more information on kitchen style, see the links on the next page.
+For lots more information on kitchen style, see the links below.